menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Bingen - Trout Lake is generally considered to be a blue-collar town.
-37.17% of the Bingen - Trout Lake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Bingen - Trout Lake is a blue-collar town, with 37.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bingen - Trout Lake is a town of professionals, managers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Bingen - Trout Lake who work in farm management occupations (13.86%), management occupations (13.29%), and sales jobs (5.92%).

 Also of interest is that Bingen - Trout Lake has more people living here who work in computers and math than 95% of the places in the US.